Sri Lankan Navy apprehends nine Indian fishermen | Law-Order

-In a separate incident, the Lankan navy personnelallegedly damaged fishing nets in 20 mechanised boats nearKatchatheevu on Saturday, the officials added.
+In a separate incident, the Lankan navy personnel allegedly damaged fishing nets in 20 mechanized boats nearKatchatheevu on Saturday, the officials added.

-They also allegedly hurled stones and bottles on thethe Indian fishermen, they said.
+They also allegedly hurled stones and bottles on the Indian fishermen, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)